 Assistant Professors: M. Ambrose (Asst Prof), H. Koliji (Asst Prof), P. Noonan (Prof Of Practice), L. Quiros Pacheco (Asst Prof), I. Williams (Asst Prof)

 Instructors: J. Catania (Lecturer), K. Crenshaw (Lecturer), L. Escobal (Lecturer), B. Grieb (Lecturer, Proj Mgr), G. Hartman (Lecturer), S. Lau (Lecturer), S. Lewis (Lecturer), K. Melluish (Lecturer), P. Mortensen (Lecturer), E. Northen (Lecturer), A. Rubeling (Lecturer), R. Schneck (Lecturer)

 The School of Architecture, Planning, and Preservation offers a four-year pre-professional undergraduate program leading to the Bachelor of Science degree in architecture.
-Students graduating with the undergraduate major in architecture typically require two years to complete the curriculum leading to the professional degree in architecture.
+Students graduating with the undergraduate major in architecture typically require two years to complete the curriculum leading to the professional degree in architecture (M.ARCH).

 Students receive rigorous and comprehensive instruction from a faculty whose members are active in professional practice or research.
 Many faculty members have distinguished themselves across the professional spectrum and represent different approaches to architectural design.
 Their individual areas of expertise include architectural design and theory, history, architectural archaeology, technology, urban design and planning, and historic preservation.
 Visiting critics, lecturers, and the Kea Distinguished Professor augment the faculty; together they provide students with the requisite exposure to contemporary realities of architectural design.